Are you a beginner who has started your blogging journey and wondering what kind of blogging tools you need?

 Google Keyword planner is a paid tool for individuals running paid ad campaigns.

-However, you can easily use it as free when you follow the steps in the guide using a publisher account.
+However, you can easily use it for free when you follow the steps in the guide using a publisher account.

 5. Rank Math SEO